KevinBretonnelCohen/MetaMapLiteUtilities/README.md

 # MetaMapLiteUtilities
 Utility scripts, test data, etc. for working with the MetaMapLite named entity recognizer.
-For more information about MetaMapLite, see: [need canonical citation].
+For more information about MetaMapLite, see https://www.ncbi.nlm.nih.gov/pubmed/28130331:

+Demner-Fushman, Dina, Willie J. Rogers, and Alan R. Aronson.
+"MetaMap Lite: an evaluation of a new Java implementation of MetaMap."
+Journal of the American Medical Informatics Association 24, no. 4 (2017): 841-844.

 # Scripts for preparing MetaMapLite input